davidtchiu/davidtchiu.github.io/teaching/cs261/hwk5.html/index.md

     </p>
     ```

 3. Finally, override `public Queue<String> suggestFixes()`.
 What good is a syntax checker if it doesn't try to suggest possible fixes to malformed code?
 This method fixes malformed HTML by returning a new `Queue` that includes inserted or commented-out tags where needed to correct nesting errors.
-You will first need to create:
+To write this method, you will first need to instantiate:

     - A `Stack<String>` to track open tags.
     - A `Queue<String>` to build and return your corrected tag sequence.